Protecting IT infrastructure such as data centers, networks and PCs has been a mainstay of security teams for decades.

 It is widely accepted that absolute prevention of security incidents is impractical; therefore, security teams must ensure detection and active response.
 To succeed, they need tooling to collect detailed information, transport it back to a central console, support incident analysis with interactive interrogation of the state of devices, and ultimately change the state of systems to disrupt attacks.
 Although not yet universally deployed, endpoint detection and response (EDR) tools are an effective, well-established approach to system defense and are a significant part of the toolkit for complex investigations and responses.

 Gaps in visibility may be addressed by introducing detection and response technologies specific to each area, with each tool providing detailed recording, interrogation and modification of state.
-For example, network detection and response, which focuses on network traffic analysis, combines with records of network activity and integration with network control devices for enforcement of response.
+For example, network detection and response provides network traffic analysis and integration with network control devices for enforcement of response.
 Unfortunately, multiple independent, specialist technologies are difficult to effectively manage.
 This creates silos of visibility and control, with the potential for attackers to hide in the cracks between these systems.

 Security vendors have developed the term XDR (extended detection and response) to describe such a universal, integrated DR tool, with “X” referring to “extended” or “everywhere” coverage.
 For the moment, there is no standard definition of XDR, what should be included in an XDR solution, and how much emphasis it should place on log ingestion, threat intelligence, analysis and automation.
 XDR as a concept risks being devalued as a solution when marketing teams tend to apply it to anything; however, the general consensus is that an XDR system should break down silos of information and enable effective response capabilities.
 The comparative immaturity of XDR is one of the challenges to its adoption.
 The utopian vision of universal detection and response isn’t likely to be achieved in a single implementation.
 Practical considerations may prevent the result from being truly universal, though the goal of increasing detection and response capabilities is still worthwhile.